-Is hot Sake bad?
+Is Hot Sake Bad?

 Can any Sake be heated?

-Heating Sake can permanently alter the Sake, so treat it as if there is no going back: Try it cold first, then room temp, then pour a small portion to heat and see what you prefer.
+Heating Sake can permanently alter the flavor, so treat it like there's no going back.
+Try it cold first, then room temp, then pour a small portion to heat seperately to see what you prefer.

 Indirect heat is the only safe way to heat Sake.
-One method is to boil some water, pour your Sake into a ceramic or earthenwareTokkuri (Sake carafe), insert a thermometer into the carafe and once it's heated, remove it completely from the water, wipe off the bottom, and serve to the table.
-A simpler, more modern method is to place the Sake bottle or
+One method is to boil water, pour your Sake into a ceramic carafe (like the Tokkuri pictured), insert a thermometer into the Sake, remove the carafe from the water once it reaches 50°C (123°F) or 60°C (140°F), wipe off the bottom, and serve to the table.

 Can I microwave it?